-Global stocks edge lower on economic toll from coronavirus; oil rallies
+Global stocks edge lower on economic toll from coronavirus, oil rallies

 NEW YORK (Reuters) - Global stock markets sank on Friday following more signs that the COVID-19 pandemic would take a massive toll on economic growth, while oil prices continued to rally on hopes of a cut to global supply.

-Investors sought out safe havens in the U.S. dollar and government bonds, pushing U.S. Treasury yields near their lowest in three weeks.
+Investors sought safe havens in the U.S. dollar and government bonds, pushing U.S. Treasury yields near their lowest in three weeks.

-U.S. payrolls fell by the largest amount since March 2009, ending a record 113 straight months of job growth.
-Morgan Stanley said the U.S. economy will shrink 5.5% in 2020, the steepest drop since 1946, with a huge 38% contraction predicted for the second quarter.
+U.S. payrolls fell by the largest amount in March since March 2009, ending a record 113 straight months of job growth.
+Morgan Stanley said the U.S. economy will shrink 5.5% in 2020, the steepest drop since 1946, with a 38% contraction predicted for the second quarter.

+Oil prices recorded their biggest weekly gain in five weeks after U.S. President Donald Trump said on Thursday he had brokered a deal that could result in Russia and Saudi Arabia cutting oil output by an unprecedented 10 million to 15 million barrels per day (bpd), representing 10-15% of global supply.
+Trump said he had not offered to cut U.S. output.

 In Europe, a number of firms flagged a hit to business from the pandemic caused by the new coronavirus, foreshadowing a deeper earnings recession ahead of the reporting season. [.EU]